MayuriMotwani/real-time-vehicle-tracking/README.md

 Open the Serial Monitor at 115200 baud

 Watch real-time GPS coordinates appear

-📸 Images
-Add hardware setup and screenshots in the /images folder.

 🚀 Future Improvements
 Send GPS coordinates to a cloud server or Firebase